sebastianbergmann/phpunit-documentation-english/src/installation.rst

     gpg:               imported: 1
     gpg: no ultimately trusted keys found

-Now we have received a public key for an entity known as "Sebastian Bergmann <sb@sebastian-bergmann.de>".
+Now we have imported a public key for an entity known as "Sebastian Bergmann <sb@sebastian-bergmann.de>".
 However, we have no way of verifying this key was created by the person known as Sebastian Bergmann.
 But, let's try to verify the release signature again.